alphagov/govuk-brand-guidelines/src/colour/govuk-blue/index.md

 title: GOV.UK is a blue brand
 ---

-Our core brand colours are Primary Blue and Accent Teal.
+Our core brand colours are Primary blue and Accent teal.

 We’re building on the primary blue already in place to support recognition and trust.
 Using it more consistently will make it a clear visual signature of GOV.UK.